linhdt55/Tokaikizai-2/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 The plugin will also allow you to migrate thousands of coupons from your old eCommerce platform or campaigns.
 Coupon CSV import and coupon export are essential features if you have a store with a large number of coupons.

+= Key Features =

 The following are functionalities offered by the basic version of the order import and order export plugin.

- &#128312; WooCommerce Export orders to CSV.
+ &#128312; **Export Orders:** WooCommerce export orders to CSV.
- &#128312; Import orders from CSV to WooCommerce.
+ &#128312; **Import Orders:** Import orders from CSV to WooCommerce.
- &#128312; Export coupons to CSV.
+ &#128312; **Export Coupons:** Export coupons to CSV.
- &#128312; Import coupons from CSV to WooCommerce.
+ &#128312; **Import Coupons:** Import coupons from CSV to WooCommerce.
- &#128312; Supports importing selected columns from the order import CSV file.
+ &#128312; **Selective Column Import:** Supports importing selected columns from the order import CSV file.
- &#128312; Bulk update WooCommerce orders and coupons.
+ &#128312; **Bulk Updates:** Bulk update WooCommerce orders and coupons.
- &#128312; Compatible with YITH WooCommerce Order Tracking plugin.
+ &#128312; **YITH Compatibility:** Compatible with YITH WooCommerce Order Tracking plugin.
- &#128312; Supports various export filters (order status, product, coupon, customer, date range) for order export to CSV.
+ &#128312; **Export Filters:** Supports various export filters (order status, product, coupon, customer, date range) for order export to CSV.
- &#128312; Tested OK with WooCommerce 9.4.3
+ &#9989; Tested OK with WooCommerce 9.7.0
- &#128312; Tested OK with WordPress 6.7.1
+ &#9989; Tested OK with WordPress 6.7.2
- &#128312; Tested OK with PHP 8.3
+ &#9989; Tested OK with PHP 8.3

+= Advanced Features for Seamless CSV Export and Import =

 Additional features of the order import and order export plugin that will help you in the CSV export and import process:

- &#128312; Import and Export WooCommerce orders in batches &#128312; Import coupons from CSV and Export coupons to CSV &#128312; Create a pre-saved template for quick and easy export of orders and coupons &#128312; Mapping and re-ordering of export columns &#128312; Export orders starting after an offset value &#128312; Skip or update existing orders/coupons while importing.
+ &#128312; Import and Export WooCommerce orders in batches.
+ &#128312; Import coupons from CSV and Export coupons to CSV.
+ &#128312; Create a pre-saved template for quick and easy export of orders and coupons.
+ &#128312; Mapping and re-ordering of export columns.
+ &#128312; Export orders starting after an offset value.
+ &#128312; Skip or update existing orders/coupons while importing.
- &#128312; Create and maintain import and export history with options to re-run, view logs, and delete an entry &#128312; Log of the import and export will help in identifying what went wrong for debugging purposes.
+ &#128312; Create and maintain import and export history with options to re-run, view logs, and delete an entry.
+ &#128312; Log of the import and export will help in identifying what went wrong for debugging purposes.
  &#128312; Auto-suggestion of coupon codes making coupon-based filtering easier.
  &#128312; Export Subscription orders to a CSV file.